 History of Whistleblowers Lawsuits, Government Fraud Lawsuits, and Qui Tam Lawsuits

-Governments have long had trouble with unscrupulous government contractors defrauding the government by providing defective goods, over billing services, and seeking payment for goods and services never provided.
-The solution that many governments have created is to set up economic incentives for whistleblowers with inside information of fraudulent government contracts to blow the whistle on government contractors that are committing fraud.
+Governments have long had trouble with unscrupulous government contractors defrauding the government.
+More specifically, fraudulent contractors commonly provide defective goods, over bill services, and seek payment for goods and services never provided.
+The solution that many governments use is to set up Reward to expose fraud.
+These rewards create economic incentives for whistleblowers with inside information of fraud to expose government fraud schemes.

 Qui tam actions were used in the 13th century England as a way to enforce the King’s laws.
-These actions have existed in the United States since colonial times, and were embraced by the first U.S. Congress as a way to enforce the laws when the new federal government had virtually no law enforcement officers.
+These actions have existed in the United States since colonial times.
+More specifically, the first U.S. Congress used Reward Laws to detect fraud when the new government had virtually no law enforcement officers.

-During the Civil War, corrupt military contractors were defrauding the United States Army out of hundreds of thousands of dollars and putting troops at risk by supplying troops with defective products and faulty war equipment.
+During the Civil War, corrupt military contractors defrauded the United States Army out of hundreds of thousands of dollars.
+This fraud put troops at risk by supplying troops with defective products and faulty war equipment.
 Illegal price gouging was a common practice and the armed forces of the United States suffered.
 In response, Abraham Lincoln enacted the Federal Civil False Claims Act.
 A key provision of the act was known as qui tam.